bond005/impartial_text_cls/README.md

 **Breaking changes in version 0.0.3**
 - hidden layers has been added (but number of hidden layers can be zero, and in this case structure of neural network come same as previous version);
-- an average-over-time pooling with masking has been come to use now instead of a max-over-time one (special masks are apllied after convolution layer output for more correctly averaging);
+- an average-over-time pooling with masking has been come to use now instead of a max-over-time one (special masks are applied after convolution layer output for more correctly averaging);
 - all outputs of BERT are used now: sequence outputs are processed by convolution neurons with various kernel sizes, as it was in previous version, and pooled outputs of BERT are concatenated with outputs of convolutional neurons after their average-over-time pooling;
 - the SNIPS-2017 demo has been improved; in particular, a special shell script to run experiment series with various hyper-parameters of NN has been implemented, and more appropriate text corpuses have become used as "foreign" texts.

 **Breaking changes in version 0.0.2**
-- logging become more pretty: particulary, full class names may be printed instead of class indices in the training process (if you specify `y` as sequence of text labels).
+- logging become more pretty: particularly, full class names may be printed instead of class indices in the training process (if you specify `y` as sequence of text labels).

 **Breaking changes in version 0.0.1**
 - initial (alpha) version of the Impartial Text Classifier has been released.